CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <img src="/Images/cisspdomains.jpeg">

 <li> <h2>Identity and Access Management (IAM)</h2>
-<p> The centra gist about Identity and Access Management (IAM) is that it ensures that the right individuals have access to the right resources, right level of access, at the right times, using measures such as authentication, authorization, and role-based controls to prevent unauthorized access.</p>
+<p> The central gist about Identity and Access Management (IAM) is that it ensures that the right individuals have access to the right resources, right level of access, at the right times, using measures such as authentication, authorization, and role-based controls to prevent unauthorized access.</p>
 <h3> Key Concepts:</h3>
+Some of the Key concepts in Identity and Access Management include:

 - Multi-factor authentication (MFA)
 - Role-based access control (RBAC)